Bill Israel | Board Co-chair & Facilitator

 As a long time practitioner of the Intensive Journal® (I J) method of Dr. Ira Progoff, Bill has more than 40 years effecting his own life transitions.
 This is the same program that John T. Shields undertook as he made significant and transformative changes to his own life.
 This common link enabled a cherished personal relationship between Bill and John prior to John’s death in 2017.

-Dr. Robin June Hood is a cultural geographer, educator, filmmaker and activist/scholar.
+Robin is a cultural geographer, educator, filmmaker and activist/scholar.
 She worked for several years in Latin America supporting Mayan efforts to strengthen indigenous education and peace.
 During the past 30 years she has focused on supporting endangered peoples and landscapes, and creating strategies for educational renewal.
 Robin completed a post doctorate position at the University of Victoria on cultural keystone species research using digital storytelling.
-She was the co founder of the Global Village Store, Youth Speaks, the Gaia Project, Gumboot Productions and she was on the Rainforest Solutions team that crafted the globally significant, Great Bear Rainforest agreement.
-Her recent book, For the Love of Nature: Solutions for Biodiversity co authoured with Briony Penn was published in 2010.

-Alice’s canoe journey of life began during lakeside explorations with her grandmother, and today, she follows in the footprints of her passionate, eco-minded parents.
+A biography of life’s canoe journey – Alice’s canoe journey of life began during lakeside explorations with her grandmother, and today, she follows in the footprints of her passionate, eco-minded parents.
 With a background in theoretical linguistics, Alice has canoed with First Nations communities engaged in celebratory language resurgence projects.
-This enthusiasm about Indigenous world views and educational styles has brought her to the west coast, as she learns how ancient, earth-healing wisdoms live on in local Coast Salish Elders.
-Alice is a doctoral candidate in the Language and Literacies Education program at the Ontario Institute for Studies in Education at the University of Toronto.

 I have always been passionate and committed to social change, seeking ways to work that are holistic, integrated, and seek to understand root causes.
 I have a background in holistic health and an interest in spiritual activism, reflective practices for practitioners and social change agents, and community-based mind / body / spirt wellness practices.